-No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for Monitoring indicators Responsible Party for monitoring Annual Cost 1 (USD) transmission corridor/way leave, their owners and the replacement costs.
-Valuation of such property shall be conducted by experienced valuers in association with the district land board and local leaders. d) Prior to compensating the affected persons, adequate community sensitization meetings shall be carried out to ensure that the PAPs are aware of the entire program including visitation schedule per village, parish and or sub-county and how each PAP with be contacted and approached for payment. e) Prior to the compensation process, the Project Affected Persons (PAPs) shall be individually notified about the compensation amount to be paid.
+No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Responsible Party for monitoring Annual Cost 1 (USD) transmission corridor/way leave, their owners and the replacement costs.
+Valuation of such property shall be conducted by experienced valuers in association with the district land board and local leaders. restoration closure reports d) Prior to compensating the affected persons, adequate community sensitization meetings shall be carried out to ensure that the PAPs are aware of the entire program including visitation schedule per village, parish and or sub-county and how each PAP with be contacted and approached for payment. e) Prior to the compensation process, the Project Affected Persons (PAPs) shall be individually notified about the compensation amount to be paid.
 The PAPs may accept or refuse the compensation proposed depending on their expectations, market rates and damages incurred. f) The construction of the proposed water infrastructure shall only commence when all the affected farmers have been fully sensitized of the pending activities.
 Prior to the construction phase, farmers shall be sensitized on the pending project at least 6 months in advance such that cultivation under the line and within the water pipe corridor is stopped or reduced.
-This will give affected farmers ample time to plan in advance so as to avoid going into several negotiations with The Developer at later stage when the contractors have come in to implement the project. g) The Developer shall set aside funds to contribute towards local environmental programs like biodiversity offset programs if any.
+This will give affected farmers ample time to plan in advance so as to avoid going into several negotiations with The Developer at later stage when the contractors have come in to implement the project.
+The Developer shall set aside funds to contribute towards local environmental programs like biodiversity offset programs if any.
 The Developer may remit funds towards district and sub-county afforestation projects to compensate for biomass lost during corridor clearing.
 The compensation shall be done after RAP and property and offset valuation studies done by the developer.
-The biodiversity off-set program is unlikely as the proposed project area is highly modified and no critical biodiversity as found in the area.
-In case the destruction is due to contractor's negligence, it will be the responsibility however, the contractor to make compensatio restoration closure reports
+The biodiversity off-set program is unlikely as the proposed project area is highly modified and no critical h) biodiversity was found in the area.
+In case the destruction is due to contractor's negligence, it will be the responsibility of the contractor to make compensation.
+MWE shall take the overall responsibility however, the contractor takes liability of those plants/trees destroyed either knowingly or unknowingly and which are outside the Corridor Movement of equipment (vehicles, contractors and the entire construction crew) must follow designated pathways or agreed upon access roads.
+This will avoid unintended damages to i) wegetation.
+When invasive species are encountered, they will be removed and destroyed, for example, by burning.
+The equipment and cars shall be cleaned to ensure that the construction activities do not contribute to the spread of the invasive species. j) The contructor should restore sites where activities will be carried out at all the project sites.
+The topsoil that will have been reoved before pitting the trenches for the pipeline should be put back to cover the trenches so that the crops can regrow in a natural environment.
+Excess soil, stones and boulders should be